motdotla/carve-api/README.md

 <img src="https://raw.githubusercontent.com/motdotla/carve-api/master/carve-api.gif" alt="carve-api" align="right" width="320" />

 API for converting PDFs into an array of PNGs.
+Works in tandem with [carve-worker](https://github.com/motdotla/carve-worker).

 You can view the [documentation](http://docs.carveapi.apiary.io/).